nengo/nengo-extras/surrogate_model/DISCUSSION.rst

     3. Reach for the stars (?) - there are many optimizations guidelines that Bryan suggests, which will probably be experimental. (mostly found in section 5.1 of the paper - GPU, handling higher dimension, etc).

 My immediate work will be on (1), to get myself comfortable with the idea.
 We should concurrently do (2) so there's less code to rewrite.
-(3) will be easier once (1) is done.
+(3) will be more clean once we've worked on (1).
 I predict the most work might be in (2) (as always is when writing code)

 Goal for this next week
 ------------------------
-Get most of (1) done (the skeleton is built so I just have to fill in the algorithms), Begin (2) and figure out what we need to do.
+Get most of (1) done (the skeleton is built so we just have to fill in the algorithms), Begin (2) and figure out what we need to do.